remexre/remexre.github.io/content/g1-query-lang.md

 path(X, Z) :- edge(X, Y, _), path(Y, Z).
 ```

-It turns out the procedure for ensuring recursion is well-behaved is fairly simple.
+It turns out the procedure for ensuring that recursion is well-behaved is fairly simple.
 Each clause name is assigned an index, and the recursion is judged to be well-behaved if:

 -	If any clause with the name `i` calls the name `j` (including recursively), `i <= j`.
 -	If any clause with the name `i` calls the negation of the name `j` (including recursively), `i < j`.